-We have audited the financial statements of Namibian Stock Exchange set out on pages 16 to 38, which comprise the consolidated and separate statements of financial position as at 31 December 2016 and the consolidated and separate statements of comprehensive income, the consolidated and separate statements of changes in equity and the consolidated and separate statements of cash flows for the period then ended, and the consolidated and separate notes to the financial statements, including a summary of significant accounting policies and the directors' report.
+We have audited the financial statements of Namibian Stock Exchange ("NSX") and its subsidiaries ("the Group") as set out on pages 16 - 38, which comprise the consolidated and separate statements of financial position as at 31 December 2017, the consolidated and separate statements of profit or loss and other comprehensive income, the consolidated and separate statements of changes in equity and the consolidated and separate statements of cash flows for the year then ended, and the notes to the consolidated and separate financial statements, including a summary of significant accounting policies and the directors' report.

-In our opinion, the financial statements present fairly, in all material respects, the consolidated and separate financial position of the NSX as at 31 December 2016 and its consolidated and separate financial performance and cash flows for the period then ended in accordance with International Financial Reporting Standards (IFRSs).
+In our opinion, the consolidated and separate financial statements present fairly, in all material respects, the consolidated and separate financial position of the NSX as at 31 December 2017, and its consolidated and separate financial performance and consolidated and separate cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS).